openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 -  Import binding that defines what entities, and in what form---qualified or unqualified---the current compilation unit can use.

+Alternatively, a module can be imported without biding simply in order to run the initialization code.

 .. index::
    import directive
    compilation unit